B. Vinod Kumar: Education and student politics

 Vinod Kumar Boianapalli did his schooling from Nehru Memorial School, Desaipet village, Warangal.
 He completed his intermediate education from Government Junior College, Hanamakonda.
 He did his Bachelor's in Science in Government Kakatiya Degree College and LL.B. at the University College of Law, Kakatiya University.

 Vinod Kumar joined politics at the young age of 14 when he came into contact with the left-wing All India Students Federation (AISF), which was the student wing of the Communist Party of India (CPI).
 He became deeply involved in student politics and rose to become a student leader.
 He held various office bearer posts in the AISF state and national committees and also in the university students union.
 During his student days he participated in various public movements and agitations in Warangal.

 Advocate profession

 Vinod Kumar enrolled as an advocate in the year 1984.
 He practiced as a lawyer in Warangal district until 1998.
 Later, he started his practice in the Andhra Pradesh High Court at Hyderabad.
-He is a member of Telangana Bar Concil (erstwhile Andhra Pradesh Bar Council).
+He is a member of Telangana Bar Council (erstwhile Andhra Pradesh Bar Council).